 - Create a personal account on the ameli.fr website.
 Within a few days, you will receive a provisional social security number and then your health insurance card

-- Declare an attending physician for your first consultation (this will allow you to be reimbursed for your health expenses)
+- Declare an attending physician during your first consultation (this will allow you to be reimbursed for your health expenses)

 - To optimize your health reimbursements, choose a complementary health insurance (or mutual insurance)

-The Social Security will reimburse approximately 60% of your health expenses.
+The Social Security will reimburse your health expenses up to approximately 60%.

-The Interuniversity Service for preventive medicine and health promotion
+The Interuniversity Service of preventive medicine and health promotion

-Visit the International Students' Welcome Desk on the campuses of Aix-en-Provence or Marseille to get help with your procedures or connect to the digital welcome platform of the university: LivinFrancefor personalized advice before your arrival in France.
+Visit the International Student Welcome Desk on the campuses of Aix-en-Provence or Marseille to get help with your procedures or connect to the university's digital welcome platform: LivinFrance for personalized advice before your arrival in France.